 Benefits of GST

-- Less burden of Compliance – As opposed to earlier tax regime, there is much less compliance under GST, Person is required to register under only one law GST as opposed to many laws like VAT, Excise, Service Tax etc.
+- Less burden of Compliance – As opposed to the earlier tax regime, there is much less compliance under GST, Person is required to register under only one law GST as opposed to many laws like VAT, Excise, Service Tax, etc.

-- Simple Online Procedure –There is only one common Portal for all compliance under GST, GST Portal provides for Registration, Return filling, Refund claim, Payment of tax etc. at one place only.
+- Simple Online Procedure –There is only one common Portal for all compliance under GST, GST Portal provides for Registration, Return filling, Refund claims, Payment of tax, etc. at one place only.
 The link to GST Portal is https://www.gst.gov.in/.

-- Benefit of Composition Scheme to Small Businesses – Lower rate of tax and less procedures for compliance of law is provided to small businesses having turnover up to 75 Lakhs.
+- The benefit of Composition Scheme to Small Businesses – Lower rate of tax and fewer procedures for compliance of law is provided to small businesses having turnover up to 75 Lakhs.

 Taxes Subsumed By GST

 - Central Excise Duty;

 - Duties of Excise (Medicinal and Toilet Preparations);

 - Additional Duties of Excise (Goods of Special Importance);

 - Additional Duties of Excise (Textiles and Textile Products);